Neyman's C(\alpha) Test for Unobserved Heterogeneity: Reparameterization and connection to the Information matrix Test

 At first sight, reparameterization avoids the irregularity of having a degenerate score function.
 The first order derivative with respect to $\eta$, albeit an undefined $\frac{0}{0}$ function, can be evaluated by the l'H\^opital's rule.
 As long as $\mathbb{E}(U^{2})$ is non-zero, the score function is nonvanishing.
-The score test thus derived will be identical to the $C(\alpha)$ test using the original parameterization that $\lambda_{i} = \lambda_{0} + \tau \xi U_{i}$.
-However, the second order derivative for $\eta$ is unbounded unless we impose an additional moment condition on $U$, that $\mathbb{E}(U^{3})=0$ (See derivation in the Appendix C).
+The score function thus derived also involves the second derivative and is identical to the score function in the $C(\alpha)$ test using the original parameterization that $\lambda_{i} = \lambda_{0} + \tau \xi U_{i}$.
+However, the second order derivative for $\eta$ is unbounded unless we impose an additional moment condition on $U$, that $\mathbb{E}(U^{3})=0$ (See the derivation in the Appendix C).
 This condition is implicitly satisfied in \citeasnoun{Chesher84} because of the symmetry distribution assumption on $U$. \citeasnoun{Moran73} also employed this zero third moment condition and remarked that it was hard to rationalize.
 One explanation for this extra condition is that the original, more natural specification on the random parameter $\lambda_{i} = \lambda_{0} + \tau \xi U_{i}$ with $\xi \in \mathbb{R}$ is not equivalent to the reparameterization $\lambda_{i} = \lambda_{0} + \tau \sqrt{\eta} U_{i}$ with $\eta \in \mathbb{R}_{+}$ unless $U$ has a symmetric distribution.
-As we have seen, the $\xi$ parameterization has the advantage that no symmetry or higher moment conditions are necessary. \\
+When symmetry does not hold for the distribution of $U$, the likelihood does not obtain a proper expansion around $\eta$.
+As we have seen, the $\xi$ parameterization has the advantage that no symmetry or higher moment conditions on $U$ are necessary. \\